Observations: Even in defeat, Sabres show what has changed since 18-game skid

 Almost one year to the day of Okposo sending that text message, the Sabres lost to the Winnipeg Jets in a shootout, 3-2, on Wednesday night to move to 24-33-11 overall this season.
 They will soon clinch a league-record 11th season without qualifying for the Stanley Cup Playoffs, but this was another game that showed how much the franchise’s outlook has changed for the better in 12 months.

+"I think we deserved a little better tonight," said Sabres winger Zemgus Girgensons.
+"But that’s how hockey sometimes goes, you know?
+Sometimes you win the games you shouldn’t and you lose the ones you should."

-Buffalo’s 8-3-3 record in March was its best in years – the Sabres were 3-28-4 in March the previous three seasons and have been over .500 for the month only twice since 2012 – and extended its point streak to seven games.
+Buffalo’s 8-3-3 record in March is its best in years – the Sabres were 3-28-4 in March the previous three seasons and have been over .500 for the month only twice since 2012 – and extended its point streak to seven games.
 It’s the team’s longest such streak since it won 10 games in a row from Nov.
 8-27, 2018.
-Five of the Sabres' last six games have gone to overtime.
+Five of the Sabres' last six games have gone to overtime, and they have only one regulation loss in their last 10 games.

-Zemgus Girgensons scored twice against the Jets, who twice rallied from a one-goal deficit to tie it 2-2 entering the third period.
+Girgensons scored twice against the Jets (32-25-11), who twice rallied from a one-goal deficit to tie it 2-2 entering the third period.
 Goalie Craig Anderson made 25 saves in his 23rd start of the season, but he allowed three goals on three attempts in the shootout, capped by Blake Wheeler's game-winner.

-There were no signs of doubt or frustration on the Buffalo bench when Wheeler made it 1-1 with a tap-in goal to finish a broken play in which Anderson was caught too far out of his crease and the Sabres overcommitted to the right side of their defensive zone.
+There were no signs of doubt or frustration on the Buffalo bench when Wheeler made it 1-1 early in the second period with a tap-in goal to finish a broken play in which Anderson was caught too far out of his crease and the Sabres overcommitted to the right side of their defensive zone.

+Their offense continued to attack with the score tied in the third period after Mason Appleton beat Anderson with a shot from the right circle.
+The Sabres tested goalie Connor Hellebuyck with traffic in front of the net but could not break through.
+And when Buffalo needed a bail-out save on Pierre Luc Dubois' breakaway with 7:22 remaining in regulation, Anderson provided one.

-The Sabres had four shots on goal during overtime -- including a breakaway for Tage Thompson -- but Hellebuyck stood tall.
+The Sabres had six shots on goal in overtime -- including a breakaway for Tage Thompson -- but Hellebuyck stood tall.
+Buffalo outshot the Jets, 37-27, and it came down to Wheeler stickhandling long enough to find an opening for the shootout winner.

+"What's happened in the past is over with," said Thompson.
+"It's a new team, it's a new season.
+We have a goal that we've set for ourselves to look into the future and try to be a consistent team that plays the same way every night.
+And hopefully that will lead to consistency in playoffs and eventually competing for the Cup."

 Finally close to full strength after a season filled with injuries, the Sabres have discovered how to have success in close games.
 And it’s largely in part because of the same players who struggled under former coach Ralph Krueger: